 Internet of Things Privacy Threats and Countermeasures

 The Internet of Things is exciting for Makers, entrepreneurs, and consumers, but they’re not the only ones.
-Retailers, law enforcement agencies, and of course the Feds are also taking advantage of the combination of sensors, networked cameras, and connected devices to learn things about us -- whether we want them to or not.
+Retailers, law enforcement agencies, and of course the Feds are also taking advantage of the combination of sensors, networked cameras, and connect

 - Passive Phone Tracking